kdanni/terminal.kdanni.org/SCHEMA.md

 - Symbols are resolved via a **symbol registry** to a canonical `security_id`.
 - All OHLCV numeric fields use `numeric(18,8)` unless noted.
 - Text enums use check constraints for portability.
+- Application code calls **stored upsert procedures** for any write that could update existing rows; inline SQL in services is limited to simple selects or procedure invocations.

 ---